 Also visit the Release Page for Register Level Embedded C Hardware Abstraction Library and Code for AVR.

 The Universal Synchronous and Asynchronous Receiver and Transmitter (USART) is a full duplex or half duplex or simplex transmitter or simplex receiver which can be used in synchronous or asynchronous serial communication mode and is used for short-distance communication, primarily in embedded systems.
-The interface was developed by was developed by Gordon Bell at Digital Equipment Corporation in the 1960’s.
-The USART communication is a master – slave protocol with a single master device and single slave devices.
-USART is used for communicating with microcontrollers, microprocessors, GPS modules, GSM modules, keyboard, sensors (Gyroscope etc.) and is widely used in modern day embedded systems.
+The interface was developed by Gordon Bell at Digital Equipment Corporation in the 1960s.
+The USART communication is a master-slave protocol with a single master device and single slave devices.
+USART is used for communicating with microcontrollers, microprocessors, GPS modules, GSM modules, keyboard, sensors (Gyroscope, etc.) and is widely used in modern day embedded systems.

 - Full duplex or half duplex or simplex reception or simplex transmission communication

 - Master or slave clocked synchronous operation

 - High speed communication [usually kHz, rarely MHz]